fcrespo82/CalMenu/README.md

 ## [1.1.0] - 2021-04-04

 ### Added
-- Support for running the app on startup
+- Option for running the app on startup
-- Option to record a shortcut to toggle the popoper view
+- Option to record a shortcut to toggle the popover view
+- Sparkle update system

 ## [1.0.3] - 2020-11-28